getnkit/Automated-Data-Pipeline-for-Consumer-Financial-Complaints-Analysis/README.md

 - **Constructs the database URI:** Builds the connection URI for the MySQL database using the retrieved details.
 - **Reads data from CSV files:** Loads data into Pandas DataFrames.
 - **Imports data into the MySQL database:** Writes the DataFrames to the corresponding tables in the MySQL database, replacing the existing data if the tables already exist.
-### Step 3: Preparation to create bucket on Google Cloud Storage (GCS) and dataset on BigQuery\
+### Step 3: Create a bucket on Google Cloud Storage (GCS) and a dataset on BigQuery for ETL pipeline
-### Step 4: Implementing Python DAG in Airflow\
+### Step 4: Create Python DAG in Airflow
 **Step 4.1:** Importing Modules
-- To import necessary modules and libraries for the DAG.
+- Import necessary modules and libraries for the DAG.

 **Step 4.2:** Extract Data from MySQL
 - Connects to a MySQL database using MySqlHook.